Jurgen Klopp says opinion hasn't changed on European Super League after previous opposition

-Jurgen Klopp has strongly indicated he remains opposed to a proposed European Super League despite Liverpool pledging to join the breakaway league.
+Jurgen Klopp has confirmed he remains opposed to a Super League despite Liverpool pledging to join a proposed breakaway league.

+But Klopp has indicated he has no intention of walking out on Liverpool, saying instead he will "try to help to sort it somehow".

 In 2019, Klopp was public in his criticism of Super League proposals, saying: "I hope this Super League will never happen.
 With the way the Champions League is now running, football has a great product, even with the Europa League.